A Survey of Continual Reinforcement Learning: Biography Section

 Expanding the application of the multi-head network to dynamic and non-stationary environments, \textit{Dynamics-adaptive Continual RL} (DaCoRL) incorporates a context-conditioned multi-head design to detect and adapt to environmental changes \cite{zhang2024dynamics}.
 Each head corresponds to a specific context, defined by a set of tasks with similar dynamics, allowing the network to specialize in context-specific policies.
 The framework dynamically expands its architecture by adding new heads when novel contexts are detected, ensuring scalability and adaptability to previously unseen scenarios.

-Multi-head decomposition divides a policy network or value network into two components, which may not fully address the complexity of relationships among tasks.
+Multi-head decomposition divides a policy or value network into two components, which may not fully address the complexity of relationships among tasks.
 A more granular partitioning strategy will enable finer control over the transfer and retention of knowledge. \textbf{Modular decomposition} is an efficiency strategy in MTL \cite{meyerson2018beyond,chang2019automatically,pfeiffer2023modular}, which leverages the composition of specialized modular deep architectures to capture compositional structures that arise in complex tasks.
-It has some similarities with the inner workings of the human brain and has been proven evidence of their biological plausibility \cite{stocco2010conditional,kell2018task}. \textit{Progressive Neural Networks} (PNN) has made early explorations in this direction \cite{rusu2016progressive}, although it does not introduce the concept of modularity.
+It has similarities with the inner workings of the human brain and has been provides evidence of their biological plausibility \cite{stocco2010conditional,kell2018task}. \textit{Progressive Neural Networks} (PNN) has made early explorations in this direction \cite{rusu2016progressive}, although it does not introduce the concept of modularity.
 PNN trains a new column of network parameters for each task, while lateral connections are established between corresponding layers of all previously trained columns.
 This design achieves strong forward transfer without overwriting previously learned information.
-However, the scalability of PNNs is a notable limitation, as the network's size grows linearly with the number of tasks.
-The subsequent modular methods achieve better scalability through explicit network modules.
+However, the scalability of PNNs is a notable limitation, as the number of parameters grows quadratically with the number of tasks \cite{malagon2024self}.
+The subsequent methods achieve better scalability through explicit modularity.

 An early effort in lifelong learning introduced a framework with a two-stage learning process, separating the reuse of existing knowledge (assimilation) from the improvement of old components or creation of new components (accommodation) \cite{mendez2021lifelong}.
 It emphasizes compositionality, where tasks are represented as combinations of reusable components.
 Mathematically, if a task $k$ can be solved by reusing existing modules $\{m_i\}_{i=1}^n$ from a module set $\bm{M}$, the solution function $f_{k}$ can be represented as a composition of these modules: